-26 The term "realization on the collateral" has the same meaning as the term "disposition of the encumbered asset" used in the UNCITRAL Model Law on Secured Transactions.
+27 The term "realization on the collateral" has the same meaning as the term "disposition of the encumbered asset" used in the UNCITRAL Model Law on Secured Transactions.

-the asset may be needed for the operation of the business of the borrower.
-Moreover, the collateral should not be limited to the MSME's current assets.
-Rather it should be possible to create a security right in movable assets that the enterprise may acquire in the future and in all its current and future assets, although the security right in a future asset is of course only created when the enterprise acquires rights in it (art.
-6(2)).

-77. As regards the types of movable assets which can be used as collateral, the Model Law enables an enterprise to grant a security right in almost any type of movable asset, including inventory, equipment, receivables, negotiable instruments and documents, bank accounts, intellectual property and digital assets (although digital assets are not addressed in ad hoc rules in the Model Law).
-As noted above, the Model Law also facilitates the ability of enterprises to use their receivables to access financing through an outright transfer at a discount.
-This feature may be particularly beneficial for MSMEs with very few assets other than receivables.
-The Model Law also enables an enterprise with a limited right in an asset to grant a security right in that limited right even though it is not the owner of the asset; for example, the enterprise may provide as collateral the right to use an asset under a lease agreement or the right to use intellectual property under a licence agreement.27
+enterprise may provide as collateral the right to use an asset under a lease agreement or the right to use intellectual property under a licence agreement.28

-78. Secondly, given that a security right that is effective only against the grantor28 has little practical value, it should be easy to publicize the existence of a security right and ensure that the security right is effective against third parties in accordance with the Model Law.
+- 78. Secondly, given that a security right that is effective only against the grantor 29 has little practical value, it should be easy to publicize the existence of a security right and ensure that the security right is effective against third parties in accordance with the Model Law.
 Third parties that may seek to assert a claim against the collateral include other creditors of the grantor, parties to whom the grantor may have transferred the assets, and, if the grantor has become insolvent, an insolvency administrator or the like.
 The principal method provided in the Model Law for achieving third party effectiveness of security rights is the registration of a notice with respect to the security right in a public registry.
-As it allows the grantor to remain in possession of and to continue to use the collateral, this method facilitates the use of property such as inventory and equipment as collateral.29

-79. Thirdly, consistent with the Model Law, it should be easy to assess ex ante the ranking of competing claims with regard to the collateral with a degree of certainty.
-The most critical issue for a creditor that is considering extending credit secured by particular assets is the priority of its security right in the event of default and when the creditor seeks to enforce the security right (either within or outside the grantor's insolvency proceedings).30 A secured transactions regime that facilitates credit
+As it allows the grantor to remain in possession of and to continue to use the collateral, this method facilitates the use of property such as inventory and equipment as collateral.
+30 - 79.
+Thirdly, consistent with the Model Law, it should be easy to assess ex ante the ranking of competing claims with regard to the collateral with a degree of certainty.
+The most critical issue for a creditor that is considering extending credit secured by particular assets is the priority of its security right in the event of default and when the creditor seeks to enforce the security right (either within or outside the grantor's insolvency proceedings).
+A secured transactions regime that facilitates credit for MSMEs should include clear priority rules that lead to predictable outcomes in any competition between claimants to the collateral, including those that arise in the context of insolvency, and properly protect the interests of all competing claimants.
+As a general rule, the Model Law provides that the time of registration of the notice constitutes the basis for determining the priority of a security right, with priority as between parties that have security rights in the same collateral generally determined by the order of such registration.
+33 - 80.
+Lastly, it should be easy, quick and inexpensive to enforce security rights over movable assets.
+Generally, as reflected in the Model Law, a secured creditor should be able to quickly obtain possession of the collateral and be allowed to realize on it in a variety of ways, including selling the collateral and recovering what it is owed from the proceeds, leasing or licensing the collateral and recovering what it is owed from the rent or royalty payments, or acquiring the collateral in total or partial satisfaction of the obligation secured by the security right.
+34 In addition, again as reflected in the Model Law, a secured creditor should be able to obtain possession of, or dispose of, a collateral not only through a judicial proceeding but also extrajudicially, provided that the rights of the grantor and the grantor's other creditors are adequately protected.
+35 Extrajudicial enforcement may make it possible for a secured creditor to recover what it is owed more quickly and more efficiently.
+36 Thus, a regime that permits extrajudicial repossession and disposition is likely to have a positive impact on the availability and the cost of credit.